icpmoles/pyxback/content/post/setup-guide.md

 Now go to  Site Settings -> Identity -> Registration and in the Registration Preferences set to Invite Only.

-Now go to  Site Settings -> Identity -> Emails and change all Path to template of the various subsctions to `/netlify`
+Now go to  Site Settings -> Identity -> Emails and change all Path to template of the various subsections to `/netlify`.

-Now you can invite users (and yourself) to edit your website by using their emails by going to Identity and clicking Invite Users
+Now you can invite users (and yourself) to edit your website by using their emails by going to Identity and clicking Invite Users.

+You can enable other service providers too in Site Settings -> Identity -> Registration  -> External Providers and by adding them using the default configuration.